For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

-- Even though I’ve seen the documentaries and read the studies, after a particularly long day I’d go to a McDonald’s in Japan instead of a local restaurant because I didn’t have to think about the menu.4
+- Even though I’ve seen the documentaries and read the studies, after a particularly stressful day I’d go to a McDonald’s in Japan instead of a local restaurant because I didn’t have to think about the menu.4

 After all, I’m writing this early in the morning, and my willpower is high, so right now I’m up on my high horse and judging my past self.
 But check in with me at 8pm most days and I’ll do just about anything to avoid having to make an effort.

-So we’re just fucked, then?
+So we’re just hosed, then?